+Generally, beavers are not dangerous.
 Beavers are usually nocturnal and naturally shy creatures.
 They rely on their agility in the water to run from predators.
 Beavers are territorial towards other beavers and create “scent mounds” of mud and musk to mark their wetland.
 Humans are very rarely attacked by beavers; however, as with all wild animals, a beaver will become agitated when cornered or trapped and may bite to get away.

 There is little research on how prevalent Giardia is in beaver ponds, and cysts may occur in any freshwater river, stream, or lake contaminated with human or animal feces.
 It is not recommended to drink water directly from a stream or lake, regardless how clean it appears.